Advancement & Opportunities

 Supply Chain Assessment and Supplier Engagement

-We actively engage our business partners and supporting them to adopt sustainable practices beyond compliance.
+We actively engage our business partners and support them in adopting sustainable practices beyond compliance.
 For instance, we invite them to participate in forums, seminars and site visits to benchmark their performance and share best practices.
-Our procurement teams also visit suppliers' facilities to foster cooperation.
-Supplier survey will be conducted when required to assess the alignment with our Supplier Code of Practice and assess the maturity of their sustainability policies, initiatives and monitoring systems in six areas including ethical standards, human and labour rights, environmental protection, consumer protection, supply chain management and conflicts of interest.
+Our procurement teams also conduct onsite assessments to critical suppliers when necessary.
+Supplier survey will be conducted when required to assess the alignment with our Supplier Code of Practice and assess the maturity of their sustainability policies, initiatives and monitoring systems in areas including ethical standards, human and labour rights, environmental protection, consumer protection, supply chain management and conflicts of interest.
 The survey results identify areas for improvement, foster collaboration and assist in the development of future enhancement plans.

 To extend our sustainability commitments to a wider group of stakeholders, we require suppliers to ensure full compliance with our Supplier Code of Practice throughout their supply chains.
-While contractors are obliged to meet stringent safety specifications and requirements, we also work closely with them to promote industry best practices in safety, environmental protection and quality, enhancing their project delivery plans.
-These non-contractual partnerships with contractors are conducive to achieving our vision of being a responsible and sustainable business.
+While contractors are obliged to meet stringent safety specifications and requirements, we also work closely with them and industry bodies to promote best practices in safety, environmental protection and quality, thereby strengthening their project delivery plans.
+These non-contractual partnerships with contractors support our vision of being a responsible and sustainable business.

 We commit to collaborating with local schools and universities, as well as startups and the technology ecosystem to foster innovation.